pallets-eco/flask-security-3.0/docs/models.rst

 ^^^^^^^^^

-If you enable user tracking by setting your application's `SECURITY_TRACKABLE` configuration value to `True` your `User` model will require the following additional fields:
+If you enable user tracking by setting your application's `SECURITY_TRACKABLE` configuration value to `True`, your `User` model will require the following additional fields:

 * ``last_login_at``